 In December 2005, Council approved the town's first Environmental Strategic Plan (ESP).
 This document was developed in partnership with the community and updated in 2011.
-One of the recommendations of the ESP was to develop a state of the environment reporting system.
-In 2008 the town published its first State of the Environment Report (SOER), and 2013 marks the sixth edition.
+One of the recommendations of the

+ESP was to develop a state of the environment reporting system and in 2008, the town published its first annual State of the Environment Report (SOER).